My educational background has NOTHING to do with marketing or social media.

+What did I do next?
 I got on Pinterest and started joining relevant group boards to drive traffic.
 I saw results.

+Enter Facebook ads.
 I started doing my own FB ads with $5 and $10 budgets to test my knowledge.
 I saw results.

 I started researching hashtags and using them on Twitter with my posts.
 I saw results.

-Why did I do that ?
+Why did I do that?
 Because if I was going to SELL my client, I wanted to show them that what I would do for them WOULD work.

 Traffic to my blog began to grow and so did my social media presence.
 Everything I had learned started to pay off.

 You don’t have to start a blog and build a social media following to become a freelance social media manager.
 That was my path but to be honest, having a blog and social media presence GREATLY helps with getting the conversation moving with potential clients.

 She was looking for a social media manager and I reached out.

 I sent her an e-mail saying I was her girl and then invited her to check out my blog and social media networks.